 But in actuality, such “Orthodoxists” are not wrong at all.
 For one thing, Holy Tradition itself has always born witness to its own completeness.
 From the very beginning, St. Paul commanded: “But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.
 As we said before, so say I now again, If any man preach any other gospel unto you than that ye have received, let him be accursed.”
 And in another place: “Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle.”

 Moreover, such a belief in the completeness of Holy Tradition by no means entails that it is “intended for passive consumption.”
-Indeed, anyone with the slightest experience in attempting to live out Holy Tradition knows beyond any doubt that it is by no means a passive process!
+Indeed, anyone with the slightest experience in attempting to live out Holy Tradition knows beyond any doubt that it is not at all a passive process!

-And as for “the new and unexpected,” might it not be possible that these new and unexpected phenomena ought to be evaluated in the light of the Tradition, rather than altering or “expanding” the Tradition to fit each new and unexpected thing which happens to come along?
-Again, I would very much like to see the author actually argue his point, rather than literally dismissing anyone who doesn’t agree with him as insane.
+As for “the new and unexpected,” might it not be possible that these new and unexpected phenomena ought to be evaluated in the light of the Tradition, rather than altering or “expanding” the Tradition to fit each new and unexpected thing which happens to come along?
+Again, I would very much like to see the author actually argue his point, rather than literally dismiss anyone who doesn’t agree with him as insane.

 What is amazing here is the complete absence of the slightest suspicion that the Church must collectively lend a listening ear to the Holy Spirit, whose task is, among others, to refresh history and creation by producing new and sometimes even unexpected forms of grace as well as new biological and social realities, as He guides the Church toward the Eschata.